 Besides the obvious nonperformance and unusual sounds arising from your furnace, there are other tip-offs for which professional repairs are imperative.
 Here is a compiled list of signs you should not ignore to schedule a repair or inspection appointment.

 Unpleasant and odd smells are mostly bad news in every form.
-If the initial smell persists after continued use, there may be excessive dust or a gas leak that needs heater maintenance in Newark.
+If the initial smell persists after continued use, there may be excessive dust or a gas leak that needs heater installation in Hudson, NJ.

 The inexplicable surge in bills